 Why a Score?

 Alignment is hard to measure.
 It is easy to say that an AI system should be aligned with human values, and very hard to produce a number that tells you how aligned it actually is on any given question.
-The Humanity Index is our attempt at a rigorous, publicly auditable answer to that question.
+The Alignment Index is our attempt at a rigorous, publicly auditable answer to that question.

 How the Calculation Works